predibase/llm_distillation_playbook/README.md

 ***Summary**: Start with smaller, simpler model configurations that are quick to train so that you can debug issues with your setup, iterate quickly, and establish good benchmarks for comparing to more complex model configurations later.*

-**Embrace the power of the smallest model.** Not just a matter of efficiency; it's a strategic approach to model development.
+**Embrace the power of the smallest, simplest model.** Not just a matter of efficiency; it's a strategic approach to model development.
 Smaller, simpler models are significantly quicker to train and understand, allowing for the fastest iteration and feedback.

 **Avoid the trap of cool, but complicated large models.**  One of the most common pitfalls in model training is starting with too large and too complex model configurations.
 These will be harder to understand, slow down iteration velocity, and extend experiment cycle times.

 **The value of naive baselines.** Always begin with naive, simple baseline models.
-These serve as a clear benchmark to measure the performance of latent more sophisticated model configurations.
+These serve as a clear benchmark to measure the performance of subsequent more sophisticated model configurations.

 ### 8. Assess the marginal utility of having more data.

-***Summary:** As a rule of thumb, meaningful fine-tuning results are often achieved with datasets ranging from a few hundred to tens of thousands of examples.
-To answer the question more concretely, run an ablation of varying dataset size and extrapolate.*
+***Summary:** Meaningful fine-tuning results are often achieved with datasets ranging from a few hundred to tens of thousands of examples as a rule of thumb.
+To answer the question more concretely for your task, run an ablation study varying dataset size and extrapolate.*

-> *"How much data do I need for fine-tuning my model?"*
->
-> ~One of the most common questions that we get asked.
+> "How much data do I need for fine-tuning my model?" ~ One of the most common questions that we get asked.

 In earnest, it really depends, influenced by factors such as task difficulty, output variability, reasoning complexity, example length, task alignment with pre-training data, and hyperparameters.
 Some problems require minimal data for convergence, while others demand extensive training without converging at all.